tecolicom/App-ansifold/README.md

 This is convenient when a paragraph is made up of single line, like microsoft word document.

+## PREFIX

+If a string is given by **--prefix** option, that string is inserted at the beginning of each folded text.
+This is convenient to produce indented text block.
+Originally made for [App::Greple::frame](https://metacpan.org/pod/App%3A%3AGreple%3A%3Aframe) module.

 # LINE BREAKING

 Line break adjustment is supported for ASCII word boundaries.
 As for